 It’s not just marketing hype.
 Writing with the ReMarkable 2’s marker pens on the CANVAS display absolutely feels like writing on paper.
 It’s pressure-sensitive.
 The pens can work at a 50-degree tilt to create shading.
 There’s just a little friction on the surface.
 In short, it’s as close to writing on a traditional pad from a connected device as we’ve ever experienced.

-I’ve been using the first generation reMarkable tablet for over a year now, and when the reMarkable 2 was announced, I was delighted to hear some of my issues were addressed in the new version.
-Although I officially reviewed the original device, I had a hard time recommending it to people who were in the market for such a tablet.
-The hardware itself felt “first generation,” the battery life wasn’t what I expected, and the price was steep.
+I’ve been using the first generation reMarkable tablet for over a year now.
+When the reMarkable 2 was announced, I was delighted to hear ReMarkable addressed some of my issues in the new version.
+Although I officially reviewed the original device, I had a hard time recommending it to people in the market for such a tablet.
+The hardware itself felt “the first generation,” the battery life wasn’t what I expected, and the price was steep.
 Fortunately, the successor has improved on the original in almost every aspect.

 Why would you get a reMarkable 2 instead of an iPad, which can do so much more?
 We all understand the functionality of an iPad, but the reMarkable experience is meant to be a focused use case.
 There are no notifications to worry about, no apps to switch to, and no web browsing to distract you from your work.
 In an age where we are increasingly aware of screen time and distracting work environments, the reMarkable 2 is a device that focuses on reading, writing and visualizing, and it works remarkably well.
 If you need more functionality, opt for an iPad.